Abd al-Rahman of Morocco

-Moulay Abd al-Rahman bin Hisham (عبد الرحمن بن هشام; 28 December 1789 – 28 August 1859) was Sultan of Morocco from 30 November 1822 to 28 August 1859, as a ruler of the 'Alawi dynasty.
+Moulay Abd al-Rahman bin Hisham (عبد الرحمن بن هشام; 19 February 1778 – 28 August 1859) was Sultan of Morocco from 30 November 1822 to 28 August 1859, as a ruler of the 'Alawi dynasty.
 He was a son of Moulay Hisham.
 He was proclaimed sultan in Fes after the death of Moulay Sulayman.

 During his long reign he proved himself competent in an age where Africa was being colonized by stronger European nations, such as neighbouring Ottoman Algeria which was invaded by France.
 He was able to preserve Moroccan independence and maintain Moroccan borders without ceding any land, while also supporting Emir Abd al-Qadir's resistance in Algeria against France.
 He also signed the necessary treaties to enforce his beliefs, and fought numerous conflicts with European nations, especially France.

-Biography
+Early life and rise

-Abd al-Rahman bin Hisham was born in Fes on 28 December 1789 to Hisham bin Mohammed and his wife a lady belonging to the Jirari family.
+Abd al-Rahman bin Hisham was born in Fes on 19 February 1778 to Hisham bin Mohammed and his wife a lady belonging to the Jirari family.
 Following the death of his uncle Sulayman, Abd al-Rahman was proclaimed sultan of Morocco in Fes on 30 November 1822.
 His reign began during a tumultuous time, when many noble families and rural tribal confederations in Morocco were trying to extract greater power away from the center, and spent much of the early part of his reign crushing revolts.

-Abd al-Rahman was tall and tanned, he was firm in his stance despite his advanced age, and wore simple clothes.
-Every day, he rode a horse to his garden in Agdal, situated near the gates of Fes.

-The will of Moulay Sulayman to entrust the throne to Abd al-Rahman:
+Moulay Sulayman entrusted the throne to Abd al-Rahman in a testamentary letter which was immediately sent to Fes:

 I do not think that the children of Mawlana, the grandfather Abdallah, nor the children of Moulay, my father, may God have mercy on him, nor the children of his children, are better than my master Abd al-Rahman ibn Hisham, and I am not better for this matter than him, because - God willing – may God protect him, he does not drink alcohol, does not commit adultery, does not lie, and does not betray.
 He does not take blood and money unnecessarily.
 And if the king of the two Easts reigns... and he fasts the obligatory and the supererogatory, and he prays the obligatory and the supererogatory.
 But I brought him from Essaouira for people to see and know him.
 And I took it out of Tafilalet to show it to them, because religion is advice.
 If the people of truth follow him, their affairs will be made right, as did Moulay Muhammad, his grandfather, and his father is alive.
 They never need me, and the people of Morocco will envy him and follow him, God willing.
 And whoever followed him followed guidance and light.
 And whoever follows others, he follows sedition and misguidance.